Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Introduction

-Since the structural eigenvalues of $\B$ and the expected adjacency matrix are closely aligned, the so-called detectability threshold and $\beta$ also depend on these eigenvalues.
+Since the structural eigenvalues of $\B$ and those of the expected adjacency matrix are closely aligned, the so-called detectability threshold and the phase transitions for $\beta$ also depend on these eigenvalues.
 However, in practical situations, only the non-backtracking spectrum is at our disposal and we do not know the model parameters.
-Based on this, we conclude the value of $k$ and derive multiple phase transitions in the general $SBM_k$ model, where, in addition, the edges of the graph coming from this model are retained with probability $\beta$, and we have the further percolated sparse stochastic block model $SBM_k^{\beta}$.
+Based on this, we conclude the value of $k$ and derive multiple phase transitions in the general $SBM_k$ model, where, in addition, the edges of the graph coming from this model are retained with probability $\beta$, and we have the further percolated sparse stochastic block model $SBM_k^{\beta}$ too.

 The rest of the paper is organized as follows.
-In Section~\ref{pre}, properties of the non-backtracking matrix are discussed together with basic notions and notation; further the bond-percolation models are introduced.
-In Section~\ref{bp}, we perform BP theoretically which shows that $k$ is about the number of the structural eigenvalues of the non-backtracking matrix $\B$ that are larger than $\sqrt{c}$, where $c$ is the average degree of the random graph $G_n \in SBM_{k}$.
+In Section~\ref{pre}, properties of the non-backtracking matrix are discussed together with basic notions and notation; further, the sparse stochastic block model and bond-percolation models are introduced.
+In Section~\ref{bp}, we perform BP theoretically which shows that $k$ is about the number of the structural eigenvalues of the non-backtracking matrix $\B$ that are larger than $\sqrt{c}$, where $c$ is the average degree of the random graph $G_n \in SBM_{k}$; it is Theorem~\ref{bpgeneral} that supports this choice of $k$.
 In Section~\ref{em}, we run the EM algorithm to estimate the parameters of the $SBM_k$ model that fits to our observed graph $G_n$.
 In the possession of the new estimates for the clusters and their average degrees, we adjust the number $k$ so that possible eigenvalues of $\B$ around $\sqrt{c}$ are added or deleted, and $k_0$ denotes the new number of clusters.
-In Section~\ref{id}, we use inflation--deflation techniques for this purpose and apply a theorem of~\cite{Stephan} to classify the majority of nodes by the k-means algorithm; this issue is summarized in Theorem~\ref{kvar} and a corollary and remark after it.
-Eventually, we find number $k$ of phase transitions for $\beta$ in the $SBM_k^{\beta}$ model, when $1,2,\dots ,k$ clusters can be separated, see Section~\ref{betaperc}.
-Section~\ref{conc} is devoted to conclusions.
+In Section~\ref{id}, we use inflation--deflation techniques for this purpose and apply a theorem of~\cite{Stephan} to classify the majority of nodes by the k-means algorithm; this issue is summarized in Theorem~\ref{kvar}, further, by a corollary and remark after it.
+Eventually, we find number $k$ of phase transitions for $\beta$ in the $SBM_k^{\beta}$ model, when $1,2,\dots ,k$ clusters can be detected and supported by simulations in Section~\ref{betaperc}.
+In Section~\ref{appl}, real life application for quantum chemistry graphs is presented.
+Section~\ref{conc} is devoted to conclusions and further perspectives.